Music Composition MA/M.Mus

 Applicants must submit a CV of relevant education and professional experience, language proficiency and general information about the applicant.
 The CV should be written in English.

-A portfolio of 5 scores with or without audio files is required for applicants in instrumental composition.
+Portfolio of 5 scores with or without audio files are required for applications in instrumental composition.

 Applicants in electronic composition and sound art must submit 5 works.